kothagundlahari/nodeCommands/README.md

 # nodeCommands

-This repo illustrates the functionality of few node commands such as:
+This repo illustrates the functionality of few node commands:

     1. diff
     2. ls